Updating Basket....

 Dr Edda Wolff

-Dr Edda Wolff is a lecturer at the Theological Faculty at the University of Bern, Switzerland, who combines research and teaching with chaplaincy ministry.
-They trained for ordained ministry at Westcott House, Cambridge and their PhD at Durham University discussed negative hermeneutics as a method for liturgical studies.
-Dr Wolff's research explores the church as a site of ongoing transformation, drawing on negative theology to explore how ecclesial life takes shape through critique, communion, and change.
+Dr Edda Wolff is an Episcopal priest and scholar who combines research and teaching with airport chaplaincy ministry.
+They earned their Ph.D. in Liturgical Studies from the University of Durham alongside training for ordained ministry in the Church of England at Westcott House, Cambridge.
+Their research explores the church as a site of ongoing transformation, drawing on negative theology to explore how ecclesial life takes shape through critique, communion and change.